-We asked Dr. Walter Willett of Harvard School of Public Health and Amy Myrdal Miller, M.S., R.D. of The Culinary Institute of America to explain why it’s time to end the “low fat is best” myth—and to provide ideas for how to use healthy fats in the home kitchen.
+We asked Dr. Walter Willett of Harvard School of Public Health and Amy Myrdal Miller, M.S., R.D., former Director of Programs and Culinary Nutrition at The Culinary Institute of America to explain why it’s time to end the “low fat is best” myth—and to provide ideas for how to use healthy fats in the home kitchen.

 - Should I ditch a low-fat diet?